 East Asia and North America remain top regions for U.S. agricultural exports

-From 2013 to 2015, East Asia and North America combined to account for about 62 percent of U.S. agricultural exports.
-East Asia--led by China, Japan, and South Korea--was the largest market, with a collective 34-percent share.
-The share of U.S. exports to Canada and Mexico has increased and accounted for 28 percent of world exports over the last 3 years.
-The European Union is the third largest regional destination, followed closely by Southeast Asia (led by the Philippines, Vietnam, and Indonesia).
-Meanwhile, South America is a shrinking market, with the noticeable exception of Colombia.
+From 2017 to 2021, East Asia and North America combined to account for 60 percent of U.S. agricultural exports.
+East Asia (led by China, Japan, and South Korea) was the largest market, with a collective 31 percent share.
+The top three commodity groups exported to East Asia include oilseeds, grains, and meats.
+The share of U.S. exports to Canada and Mexico has increased and accounted for 28 percent of world exports over the 5 years from 2017–21.
+Southeast Asia (led by the Philippines, Vietnam, and Indonesia) is the third largest regional destination, followed closely by the European Union.

 Download larger size chart (2048 pixels by 1440, 144 dpi)